 A menu of light meals featuring pasta, seafood, meats, pizza and salads is available any time.
 Tempted by our location, we went for crispy fish and chips for lunch, along with the delicious multi-bowled rice and curry option.

-For dinner, there’s a daily changing 3-course set menu, with themes ranging from modern Chinese and Thai to western combinations and BBQs, all beautifully presented.
+For dinner, there’s a daily changing 3-course set menu, with themes ranging from modern Chinese and Thai to Western combinations and BBQs, all beautifully presented.
 We dined on a zesty beetroot salad with feta, followed by chicken schnitzel with sage-buttered green beans and slivered almonds.
 Our dessert - sticky toffee pudding - was an absolute highlight.
 A more expensive seafood option featuring lobster is available every night, too, and dietary requirements can be catered for, with advance notice.

 In terms of eating out, Rock Villa is in good company as 2 neighbouring hotels - Club Villa and The Villa Bentota - each have their own very good restaurants for outside diners.